KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 ![alt text](/img/DeepBachImg1.jpg "Deep Bach")

+For my first data science post I really wanted to do a music related project, a subject very dear to me.
+I grew up in a musical family, my mother was a musician and all of the kids in my family played musical instruments.
+Prior to becoming a lawyer, my brother earned a bachelors degree in music.
+I took it a step further and earned a masters degree before looking to greener pastures for a day job.
+I was lucky enough to study at one of the finest orchestral graduate programs in the world, CSU.
+Most of my classmates during that time now have big orchestra jobs such as the metropolitan opera and the oregon symphony.
+The program was very structured and very much like the Steve Jobs quote that everyone should learn computer programming or law because it teaches you how to think, well this program seemed to fall into that category for me.
+I am convinced that having studied under Tom Freer laid the foundation for me to have the capacity to do well in data science.
+I have done a couple data science projects with music prior to this project, but this one has been by far the most fulfilling.

-For this post I will explore the limits of the [deepBach](https://arxiv.org/abs/1612.01010) modeling approach to generate music with deep neural networks.
+***For this post I will explore the limits of the [deepBach](https://arxiv.org/abs/1612.01010) modeling approach to generate music with deep neural networks.***

 The code is open sourced and can be found under [SONY deepBach](https://github.com/Ghadjeres/DeepBach), the Bach chorale corpus for that research is readily availble in the music21 package.
 I wanted to explore expanding the corpus to include compositions from after the baroque peroid as well.
 One of the constraints of this modeling techinque is that there has to be the same number of voices for each training composition.
 The Bach files used for the initial research have four voices so I decided to add string quartets from the classical, romantic, and nationalist periods as they have the same number of voices.

 ## Additional data, string quartets